 The Livery has a long-standing tradition as a place for the community to gather and enjoy Community Theater, dances, special events, the farmers market, after-school events and much more!
-In cooperation with Arts, Community, and Education of Norwood (A.C.E.), and other local organizations, NPRD is pleased to continue this community tradition and hopes to enhance the overall community use and enjoyment of this unique gathering space.
+In cooperation with Wide Sky Arts Collective, and other local organizations, NPRD is pleased to continue this community tradition and hopes to enhance the overall community use and enjoyment of this unique gathering space.

-The Norwood Park and Recreation District recently finished a much needed update to the Livery with the installation of a ‘floating’ hard wood floor.
+The Norwood Park and Recreation District recently updated the Livery with the installation of a ‘floating’ hard wood floor.
 This new floor, in addition to being beautiful, is also very functional, providing a cushioned surface for high-impact activities.
 Come by and check it out, or enroll in Yoga, Fitness, or Zumba classes, currently being held at the Livery.

 The Oliver House is a Victorian or Craftsman style house dating back to 1922.
 It was built by Bob White who used a horse-drawn scoop to dig out the basement.
 Mr. White built several homes in Norwood and several are still standing.